HappyFrowl/documentation/SystemAdministration.md

 - **Type**: Virtual Filesystem
 - **Purpose**: Automatically populates the `/dev` directory with device nodes at boot, which are then managed by `udev`.
 - **Example**:
-  - Provides base device nodes for hardware detected during boot.
+  - Handles module loading for hardware devices

 ## Boot process and GRUB management